 Education for Schools and Teachers

-The North Carolina Botanical Garden offers a variety of education programs for visiting schools and other groups.
+The North Carolina Botanical Garden offers a variety of education programs for schools and other groups.
 These programs are hands-on explorations of plants and nature.
-All on-site and outreach programs are aligned with the Common Core and Essential Standards, and include lesson plans for teacher-led pre-visit and extension activities.
+All Field Trip and outreach programs are aligned with the Common Core and Essential Standards, and include lesson plans for teacher-led pre-visit and extension activities.